-Since many people are familiar with this type of investing I won’t go too deep into it, but I’ll likely write an article in the future on how to invest for anyone interested.
+Since many people are familiar with this type of investing I won’t go too deep into it, but I’ll likely write an article in the future on how begin investing for anyone interested.
 For now, you could check out an article on how to retire rich (the “easy” way) through investing (if you read that article, soak in the information like a sponge, and use that strategy in addition to other investment strategies, there’s a very good chance you retire a millionaire – maybe a multimillionaire if you play your cards right)!

-However, despite it’s complicated processes, real estate investment can be very lucrative.
+However, despite its complicated processes, real estate investment can be very lucrative.
 There are also many ways to use real estate as an investment vehicle such as renting a residential property out to tenants who live there, renting office space to a business looking to have a physical location, allowing the property value to appreciate over time, and many more options.

 Let’s say you listen to a free podcast that gives you the business idea that changes your life and makes you millions.
 Maybe you pay $10.00 a month for your Spotify or Apple Music account, a few hundred bucks for your phone, fifty bucks a month for your service, a hundred bucks for your headphones, etc. But those are things you already own!
-In theory, you didn’t have to spend any extra money make money by utilizing those possessions.
-Depending on how you look at it, you could consider it an infinite return on your investment.
+In theory, you didn’t have to spend any extra money to make money by utilizing those possessions.
+Depending on how you look at it, you could consider it a practically infinite return on your investment.

 These are just a few ways to invest, and there are certainly many more methods that are available.
 Investing doesn’t always have to mean that you’re putting money into a stock and waiting for it to go up.
 There’s plenty of other ways to go about multiplying your money.